Bison as Baby’s First Food

 While most of us get enough protein, it is also crucial for growth and immunity.
 100g of cooked bison contains 22g of protein.

-Bison’s “ZIP factor” of containing zinc, iron and protein is the perfect combination for building a strong immune system!
+Bison’s “ZIP factor” of containing zinc, iron as well as being a source of protein is the perfect combination for building a strong immune system!

 Infant Cereal vs Meat as a starter baby food